Skip to content

 The Air Quality Events (AQE) App was developed to better communicate exceedances of various thresholds being monitoring in the region.

-• 2021
+• 2022

 WBEA Partnerships

 The WBEA is fortunate to have formal partnerships with the provincial government and provincial organizations to ensure a shared approach to ambient air and deposition monitoring, as well as stakeholder engagement and education initiatives.
-The following sections highlight two partnerships: Alberta Environment and Protected Areas (AEP) and the Alberta Airsheds Council (AAC).
+The following sections highlight two partnerships: Alberta Environment and Protected Areas (AEPA) and the Alberta Airsheds Council (AAC).

-Alberta Environment and Protected Areas (EPA) is responsible for monitoring, evaluating, and reporting on key air, water, land, and biodiversity indicators.
+Alberta Environment and Protected Areas (AEPA) is responsible for monitoring, evaluating, and reporting on key air, water, land, and biodiversity indicators.
 The mandate within the ministry is to provide open and transparent access to scientific data and information on the condition of Alberta’s environment, including specific indicators as well as cumulative effects, both provincially and in specific locations.
 The Oil Sands Monitoring (OSM) Program is a joint federal and provincial initiative between the Government of Alberta and Environment and Climate Change Canada.
 The mandate of the program is to implement an ambient environmental monitoring program in the oil sands region that integrates air, water, land, and biodiversity.
 The OSM Program strives to improve characterization of the state of the environment and enhance understanding of the cumulative effects of oil sands development.

-The WBEA has entered into a contractual agreement with AEP and acknowledges the financial support of the Oil Sands Monitoring Program.
+The WBEA has entered into a contractual agreement with AEPA and acknowledges the financial support of the Oil Sands Monitoring Program.
 As a working partner, the WBEA is one of the agencies helping to ensure that the OSM Program is delivered with the best expertise possible.

 Learn More